 LE&RN's Executive Director William Repecci is a featured writer in the current edition of WestView News, a publication in the West Village, New York City.
-In "Lymphedema—More Than Just Cancer’s Nasty Little Secret," talks about the need for national attention to the issue.
+In "Lymphedema—More Than Just Cancer’s Nasty Little Secret," he talks about the need for national attention to the issue.
 We have reprinted the article in full below from WestView News.

 Ask a breast cancer survivor about her lymphedema and you are likely to hear her say, “It’s worse than my cancer.
 They cured my cancer.
 Lymphedema is forever.”
 However, as familiar as we all are with breast cancer, when you ask someone to tell you everything they know about lymphatic disease and lymphedema, they just scratch their head.

 Most Americans know little about these diseases, and that includes medical professionals.
 Although I had spent decades focused on congenital defects and infectious disease in the US and Africa, I found myself equally as uninformed when I was first asked to head the Lymphatic Education & Research Network (LymphaticNetwork.org).
 “Clearly, this is a rare disease,” I thought.
 Spoiler alert!
 More Americans have lymphedema and lymphatic diseases than AIDS, Parkinson’s disease, multiple sclerosis, muscular dystrophy and Alzheimer’s disease—COMBINED.